citrontruc/personal-notes/api.md

 Put remplace une valeur par une autre.
 PATCH remplace une partie de la valeur (juste quelques champs).

+## Idempotency

+Risk: double billing if request failed when trying to reach server or when server failed to answer back.
+What to do: store idempotency key on the server side.
+If request is sent twice to the server, you won't get a double payment.

 ## Status codes

 200 - Success